📌 24 de Novembro, 2022

 DD-WRT: Proper DNS With SmartDNS

-Informática · ISP · Linux
+Informática · ISP / Redes · Linux

 In this article I’ll show you how to properly setup SmartDNS in DD-WRT.
 You’ll get advanced DNS caching, faster DNS using multiple resolvers and most importantly encrypted DNS with DoT (DNS over TLS) and DoH (DNS over HTTPS).